-For this reason L1Topo will be equipped with an USB microcontroller which supports 480Mb/s USB high-speed mode.
+For this reason L1Topo will be equipped with an FTDI USB microcontroller which supports 480Mb/s USB high-speed mode.
 The microcontroller is interfaced to the FPGAs via JTAG protocol.
 The microcontroller design is fully compatible to commercial Xilinx evaluation platforms.
 Therefore the crucial operation of FPGA configuration is available from both Linux and Windows without the need for any software to be written.
 Either production firmware or service code can be loaded to the FPGAs, as required.
 Debug with the Xilinx Chipscope tool set will be supported out of the box.
-JTAG user access to the FPGAs will be possible.
+JTAG user access to the FPGAs will be possible with a sustained rate of several Megabits per second.
 However, some application software would need to be written for this purpose.